Engrove/Engrove-Audio-Tools-2.0/docs/ai_protocols/AI_Chatt_Avslutningsprotokoll.md

 **values where user is Frankensteen and your LLM is Google:**
 provider: Google
 name: Gemini 2.5 Pro
+**values where user is Frankensteen and your LLM is OpenAI:**
+provider: OpenAI
+name: GPT 5 Pro/Thinking

 ### A) Default sessionId
 - Om `sessionId` saknas eller inte kan härledas från källmaterialet, ska `sessionId` sättas till strängen `"999"`.